-Watch this magazine further developments!
-(H1 Genff!)
-Graham
+Watch this magazine for further developments!
+(Hi Geoff!)

 When sending to us for anything, please detail what you require.

 Recently we have had several instances of mix ups caused by people sending a cheque only in the post.

 Even if you send your info on Viatel, or speak to us by phone, it is still necessary to detail what you want in a note you enclose with your money.